AMERICA'S FAITH FRONTIER

 (a little about me)

-Then, on the heels of my salvation, there came a great opportunity to travel the land, not as a lost man, but as a found man, knowing not of God's intention but simply believing that, as long as I continued putting one foot before the other in faith, God would bring good from my effort.
+Then, on the heels of my salvation, there came a great opportunity to travel the land, not as a lost man, but as a found man, knowing not of God's specific intention for me, but simply believing that, as long as I continued putting one foot before the other in faith, God would bring good from my effort.

 Thank you for taking time to read this booklet.